Senior Year Planning Guide

-Scholarship and Awards night is scheduled for Wed May 8th at 6:00 PM.
-Students receiving scholarships and awards will receive an invitation.
+Scholarship and Awards night is scheduled for Wed May 5th at 6:00 PM.
+Students receiving scholarships and awards will receive a personal invitation.

-Cap and Gown pick up will be during high school lunches on Thursday May 9th.
-Payment must be made through "Revtrack" before a student is allowed to pickup their Cap/Gown/Tassel set.
+Cap and Gown pick up will be during high school lunches on Tuesday May 11th 2021.
+Payment must be made through "RevTrak" before a student is allowed to pick up their cap/gown/tassel set.

 - Cost is $25.00 – for cap, gown, and tassel set.